SteeinRu/agent/README.md

 All of the original **Mobile Detect** methods are still available, check out some original examples at https://github.com/serbanghita/Mobile-Detect/wiki/Code-examples

+### Is
-### Check for a certain property in the user agent.
+Check for a certain property in the user agent.

 ```php
 $agent->is('Windows');